SpliceReborn/SpliceReborn/README.md

 ### Hi there, I'm Darren Seet 👋

-## I'm a Fresh Graduate from the University of Warwick
+## I'm a Computer Science fresh graduate from the University of Warwick
 - 🔭 I’m currently working on my own [webpage][website]!
 - 🥅 2022 Goals:
+  - Land a job! (by August)
+  - Finish reading Think Like a Programmer by V. Anton Spraul (by August)
+  - Finish Full Stack Open course by University of Helsinki (by September)

 ### Connect with me: